Please be aware the below information relates to our 2016 season will be updated at the beginning of March 2017.

 Unfortunately as a health & safety requirement adventurers with a cast, air boot or splint will be unable to experience some of our attractions.
 For full details please click here.

-- Adventurers with a disability can obtain a transferable helper’s Annual Pass.
-To find out more, ask at one of the cabins in the Welcome areas.
+Adventurers with a disability can obtain a transferable helper’s Annual Pass.
+To find out more, please visit the Merlin Annual Pass Hub in Mexicana.

-- Complimentary wheelchair hire (£10 refundable deposit required) is available for registered disabled visitors, but please note that availability cannot be guaranteed.
+Complimentary wheelchair hire is available for registered disabled visitors from our First Aid Centre in Forbidden Kingdom, but please note that availability cannot be guaranteed.
 Wheelchair loss or damage may result in a charge.

 Disabled Changing Places Toilet

-- Located in Market Square, this should be your first port of call.
-The Adventurers’ Services team can offer advice on ride access and restrictions, issue ride access wristbands and passes (conditions apply) and provide further information on facilities for adventurers with a disability.
-Adventurers’ Services can also check adventurers’ heights to confirm which rides you can go on.
+Located in Market Square, this should be your first port of call.
+The Guest Help and Information team can offer advice on ride access and restrictions, issue ride access wristbands and passes (conditions apply) and provide further information on facilities for adventurers with a disability.
+Guest Help and Information can also check adventurers’ heights to confirm which rides you can go on.

 Restaurants & Shops